 LiDAR can be used in mining to calculate ore volumes, penetrating the Earth’s surface to gather data on what lies beneath.
 Scanning of the areas is most commonly done with UAVs.

-As LiDAR sensing becomes more advanced, we can use it for interpreting body language and face reading – including lip reading.
+As LiDAR sensing becomes more advanced, we can use it for interpreting body language and face reading – including lip-reading.
 But it’s still in the early stages; lip reading is not just a set of skills, it is an art.
-Some sounds and words look very similar, relying very much on the lip reader’s background knowledge of language.
+Some sounds and words look very similar, relying very much on the lip reader’s background knowledge of the language.